gandharv90/licious-assignment/README.md

-cd# licious-assignment
+# licious-assignment
 Single page application for a bookstore.

-Bower and npm packages needs to be install.
+Bower and npm packages needs to be install. \n
 Bower : cd client && bower install